 What makes this effort particularly unique is the fact that it is set up to collect tumor tissue directly from patients.
 This means that any models resulting from the implantation of patient-donated tissue belong to the Foundation, and can, therefore, be shared directly with researchers anywhere in the world without the lengthy legal negotiations typically involved in transferring materials between universities.

 A streamlined process

 The PDX development process is overseen by Dr. Michael Wick, a molecular pharmacologist who founded and directs the preclinical research division at START.
-Dr. Wick and his team work with the Foundation’s manager of research, Patty Cogswell, to coordinate chordoma tissue collection at the surgical site, providing special kits designed to store viable fragments of tumor tissue and keep them alive during transport to San Antonio.
+Dr. Wick and his team work with the Foundation to coordinate chordoma tissue collection at the surgical site, providing special kits designed to store viable fragments of tumor tissue and keep them alive during transport to San Antonio.

 Once the tissue arrives at START, it is implanted into specialized mice and then carefully monitored for growth.
 If the tumor grows to a usable size, it is removed and tested to confirm that the resulting tumor is, indeed, a chordoma and is similar to the patient’s tumor from which it was derived.
 Pieces of the tumor are then implanted and grown in more mice, and again removed and validated.
 After being passed into a third round of mice, it can be expanded for use in drug testing experiments.
 Samples are also banked for future use or for distribution to other researchers